 - Legal and Professional Service Fees.Tax preparation, investment advisory fees, and your legal fees incurred for tax planning and to obtain taxable alimony are also gone.
 Some other changes – such as the raising of estate values subject to inheritance taxes – may indirectly impact high-net-worth divorce negotiations as the need for advance estate planning vehicles such as Life Insurance Trusts and Grantor Retained Annuity Trusts (GRATs) are reduced.

-New Opportunities for Your Clients
+The New Tax Law = New Opportunities for Your Clients

 The changes to alimony and unallocated support means supported spouses will likely report far lower taxable income, potentially making them eligible for additional credits previously out of reach.